Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

 where $\gamma=n/c$ is the dimensionless coupling strength and $\alpha=m/n$ is the boson fraction parameter.
 These results reveal a profound underlying structure-a simple proportionality relation:

 This proportionality relation has a clear physical interpretation: in the TG limit, the fermionized bosons exhibit the same dynamical behavior as the other fermions, causing the entire system to behave as a two-component non-interacting Fermi gas.
-The bosonic component ($\sigma$-branch) transport response is therefore directly proportional to the total system's ($\rho$-branch) response, scaled by the boson fraction $\alpha$.
+The transport response of the bosonic component ($\sigma$-branch) is therefore directly proportional to the response of the entire system ($\rho$-branch), scaled by the boson fraction $\alpha$.

-To validate these analytical predictions Eqs.~(\ref{eq:Dnn_BF_zTiC_M}-\ref{eq:Dme_BF_zTiC_M}), we compared them with direct numerical solutions from the Bethe Ansatz equations.
+To validate these analytical predictions Eqs.~(\ref{eq:Dnn_BF_zTiC_M}-\ref{eq:Dme_BF_zTiC_M}), we compared them with direct numerical solutions from the Bethe ans\"{a}tz equations.
 As shown in Fig.~\ref{fig:BF_lowtep_strlim}, the agreement between our large-$c$ expansions (red dashed) and the numerical solutions (black solid) in the strong-coupling regime is excellent.